Albanians in Egypt: Muhammad Ali Era

-Muhammad Ali was an Albanian commander in the Ottoman army (His father, Ibrahim Agha, was from Korca, Albania, who had moved to Kavala) who was supposed to drive Napoleon's forces out of Egypt.
+Muhammad Ali was an Albanian commander in the Ottoman army (His father, Ibrahim Agha, was from Korçë, Albania, who had moved to Kavala) who was supposed to drive Napoleon's forces out of Egypt.
 Upon France's withdrawal however, Muhammad Ali seized power himself and forced the Ottoman Sultan Mahmud II to recognize him as Wāli, or Governor of Egypt in 1805.
 Demonstrating his grander ambitions, he took the title of Khedive; however, this was not sanctioned by the Sublime Porte.

 Muhammad Ali transformed Egypt into a regional power.
 He saw Egypt as the natural successor to the decaying Ottoman Empire, and subsequently constructed a military state with 4% of the populace serving in the army, which put Egypt on equal footing with the Ottoman Empire.
 His transformation of Egypt would be echoed by the later strategies used by the Soviet Union to establish itself as a modern industrial power.
 Muhammad Ali summed up his vision for Egypt in this way:

 At the height of his power, Muhammad Ali and his son Ibrahim Pasha's military strength did indeed threaten the very existence of the Ottoman Empire as he sought to replace the Ottoman Empire with his own.
 Ultimately, the intervention of the Great Powers prevented Egyptian forces from marching on Constantinople, and henceforth, his dynasty's rule would be limited to Africa, and the Sinai Peninsula.
 Muhammad Ali had conquered Sudan in the first half of his reign and Egyptian control would be consolidated and expanded under his successors, most notably Ibrahim Pasha's son Isma'il I.

+The island of Thasos – which was given in 1813 by the Sultan Mahmud II to the Ottoman Albanian ruler Muhammad Ali as a personal fiefdom – had functioned as the chief centre of recruitment for Albanians who entered the Egyptian civil service.
+The island maintained this function until 1912, when it was annexed by Greece during the First Balkan War.